-For passengers who require mobility assistance or travelling with their own mobility equipment, we've outlined the details you will need for planning your journey.
+For passengers who require wheelchair assistance or are travelling with their own mobility aid, we've outlined the details you will need to plan for your journey.

 On this page

 In accordance with manufacturer's recommendations and to reduce any risk of damage to your mobility aid, all electric wheelchairs, including power assist wheelchairs, must travel in the upright position (folded or unfolded) in the free wheel mode.
-To facilitate this requirement, size restrictions apply to the acceptance of mobility aids on our aircraft.
+To facilitate this requirement, check the maximum dimensions to ensure we can accept your mobility aid/s on our aircraft.

-All manual wheelchairs must fit within the size restrictions in the upright position (folded or unfolded).
-If the wheelchair fits within the size restrictions but not in the upright position, the wheelchair can only be carried if it weighs less than 32 kgs and the manufacturer has confirmed that the wheelchair can be stored and transported on its side.
-Otherwise, the wheelchair must fit within the size restrictions in the upright position to be carried.
+All manual wheelchairs must fit within the maximum dimensions in the upright position (folded or unfolded).
+If the wheelchair fits within the maximum dimensions but not in the upright position, the wheelchair can only be carried if it weighs less than 32 kgs and the manufacturer has confirmed that the wheelchair can be stored and transported on its side.
+Otherwise, the wheelchair must fit within the maximum dimensions in the upright position to be carried.

 |Wide bodied aircraft|